lhdbkul/Omeka-S-module-EasyAdmin/README.md

 admin interface:

 - bulk upload multiple files in item form, bypassing any server post limits
+- per-user private directories for uploads and imports
 - buttons to public view and previous/next resources in admin resource show page
 - install modules and themes
 - install [curated selection of modules]